redox-os/book/src/why-a-new-os.md

 ### Benefits

-The following items summarizes the Rust benefits.
+The following items summarize the Rust benefits:

 - Memory-Safety

   All memory allocations are verified by the compiler to prevent bugs.

 - Thread-Safety

   Concurrent code in programs is immune to data races.

 - NULL-Safety

   NULLs can't cause undefined behavior.

 ## Microkernel Architecture